drcicero/beautiful-tucan/README.md

 TUID_PASS: xxxxxxxxxxxxxxxxx
 ~~~

-This will install mechanicalsoup, bs4 and pystache as dependencies,
+This will install mechanicalsoup, bs4, pystache and mypy as dependencies,
 download data from tucan and inferno into a directory called 'cache', and
 create html+js+css files in a directory called 'gh-pages'.